trashbros/Chatr/README.md

 | `/list`                    | Get a listing of connected channels                |
 | `/info [channel]`          | Display information about *channel*                |
 | `/connect [channel]`       | Connect to *channel*                               |

+## Build Instructions
+Chatr can easily be built from source using several methods and platforms.
+See [BUILDING.md](BUILDING.md) for details.